Trey Anastasio at Red Rocks, August 1996

 🎧

 1996 is well-documented on LivePhish.
-Deer Creek 8/13/96 (Live Phish Vol. 12) is the canonical summer release — the consolidation of Trey's rack into one unit captured at its finest.
-The Halloween Remain in Light show (Vol. 15) is essential for any Koa guitar documentation — the guitar's debut came just days before this show.
+Deer Creek 8/13/96 (Live Phish Vol. 12) is the canonical Summer release — the consolidation of Trey's rack into one unit captured at its finest.
+The Halloween Remain in Light show (Vol. 15) is essential for any Koa #1 documentation — the guitar's debut came just days before this show.

 08